lefterisvl83/AIMD/README.md

 ## Saturated AIMD
 The fixed point of our AIMD algorithm contrained by saturators can be computed in `search_fixed_point.m` for arbitrary AIMD configurations.
 Simulations under constraints can be carried out in `AIMD_scheduler_and_resource_allocator.m` for constant or time-varying workload profiles.

+## Main references
+Description and preliminary results of the algorithm can be found here https://doi.org/10.1109/CDC45484.2021.9683379

+A journal version is under review.
+It will be released once accepted for publication.